History of Cartoon Network: 2020–present: Redraw Your World and Prism eras

-Leading up to its 30th anniversary, Cartoon Network began a month-long "Birthday Bash" campaign: a Labor Day marathon, weeknight blocks, a October 1 marathon, a YouTube live-stream, and complete series releases of Courage, Ed, Edd n Eddy, and Foster's Home on DVD and digital.
+Leading up to its 30th anniversary, Cartoon Network began a month-long "Birthday Bash" campaign: a Labor Day marathon, weeknight blocks, an October 1 marathon, a YouTube live-stream, and complete series releases of Courage, Ed, Edd n Eddy, and Foster's Home on DVD and digital.
 Following the celebration, Cartoon Network began to phase out the "Redraw Your World" branding in favor of a pastel-colored look, officially referred to as the "prism", a new visual device for the network.

 On October 14, 2022, amidst growing uncertainty about the channel's future in the wake of its reorganizations and cutbacks, Cartoon Network took to social media to reaffirm that it would not be shutting down, stating "[we] have been and will always be your home for beloved, innovative cartoons"; the network's Latin American station made a similar post regarding the speculation two weeks later.
 In a December 2022 interview with Variety, Ouweleen foretold Cartoon Network returning to its initial roots as an "animation network" rather than a "kid network", as well as the possibility of producing more programming that could appeal to both children and young adults.

 On March 29, 2023, it was announced that Adult Swim would move its start time from 8:00 p.m. to 7:00 p.m.
 ET starting on May 1; in justification of the block's expansion, Ouweleen cited ratings data showing that 68% of Cartoon Network's audience between 6:00 to 8:00 p.m. were over the age of 18.
 In May, it was announced that Adult Swim would further expand to 6:00 p.m.
 ET in September; in June, it was announced that the new hour would be occupied on weekdays by the sub-block "Checkered Past", which would feature airings of classic Cartoon Network original series.
 In August 2023, it was announced that the premiere date for Checkered Past had been moved up to August 28, and that Adult Swim would expand by two hours to 5:00 p.m.
 ET instead, with Checkered Past airing for the first two hours.